 How Do Alarm Clocks Wake Us Up?

-Releasing a cocktail of stress hormones is something that your natural ‘alarm clock’ and external alarms (like those in iPhones and certain clocks) have in common.
-Unlike the natural process of waking up, alarm clocks cause a sudden and stressful wake-up process.
+Releasing a cocktail of stress hormones is something your natural ‘alarm clock’ and external alarms (like those in iPhones and certain clocks) have in common.
+Unlike the natural wake-up process, alarm clocks cause a sudden and stressful wake-up process.

-It’s not gentle and subtle, like the PER protein.
-Instead, it’s immediate and jarring.
-The noises that alarm clocks make are built to be stressful to our ears and bodies.
-In other words, they purposefully scare us awake.
+It’s not gentle and subtle like the PER protein; it’s immediate and jarring.
+The noises that alarm clocks make are intended to be stressful to our ears and bodies, intentionally scaring us awake.

 This is a way to avoid the stress caused by a sudden, jarring noise pulling you from sleep.
 It’s also trying to ensure that your body completes a full cycle before waking.

 You may keep waking up to find that you have seemingly turned off your alarm while still asleep.

 Are you a regular sleepwalker?
 Do you have reason to believe you have started to sleepwalk?
 If not, it’s unlikely that you were truly unconscious when you turned off your alarm.